Shriram-Sutraye/b2b-customer-profitability-analysis/README_v3.md

 *   **Strategic Logic:** These customers generate €7.05M in revenue (48% of total) but consume disproportionate resources.
 The goal is not to fire them all, but to force them into a profitable operating model.
 *   **Implementation Plan:**
-    *   **Price Indexing:** Implement an immediate **18% price increase** across the board for this segment to cover the service-cost gap.
+    *   **Price Indexing:** Implement a price indexing strategy (modeling suggests a target increase of approximately 18%) across the board for this segment to cover the service-cost gap.
-    *   **Minimum Order Quantity (MOQ):** Enforce a strict **€500 MOQ**.
+    *   **Minimum Order Quantity (MOQ):** Establish a Minimum Order Quantity (MOQ) threshold (analysis indicates €500 as the breakeven point).
 Data confirms orders below this threshold consistently yield negative contribution margins due to fixed picking/shipping costs.
     *   **Payment Terms:** Migrate from Net-90 to **Net-30 or Pre-paid**.
 This removes the working capital strain and interest expense associated with these high-risk accounts.
-*   **Financial Validation:** Even if 50% of these customers churn (exit), the company sheds €625k in operational losses.
-If the remaining 50% accept the terms, they contribute an estimated €630k in new profit.
+*   **Financial Validation:** Even if 50% of these customers churn (exit), the company could eliminate a significant portion of current operational losses.
+If the remaining 50% accept the terms, they have the potential to contribute significant new profit.

 ### 2. Operational Remediation: "Fresh" Category Cold Chain
 **Target:** The "Fresh" product category, which drives the company-wide 7.80% return rate (2x industry benchmark).